beginharsh/-AdventureWorks-Sales-Dashboard-/README.md

 # AdventureWorks-Sales-Dashboard-

 ## 📌 Objective
-To build an interactive Power BI dashboard using AdventureWorksDW2022 data warehouse to analyze sales, orders, and customers.
+To build an interactive Power BI dashboard using AdventureWorksDW2022 data warehouse to analyze sales, orders, and customers Using SQL.

 ## 📊 Dataset
 - AdventureWorksDW2022 (sample database from Microsoft).